annabook21/IntelligentDoc_Processor/README.md

-Great idea 👍 — your current README is solid, but it’s missing all the gotchas we just worked through.
-Here’s an **updated version** with improved prerequisites, clearer step-by-step deployment, and troubleshooting tips that match what you hit:

----

 # Contextual Chatbot with Amazon Bedrock Knowledge Bases

 This project provides a fully deployable, self-contained contextual chatbot application using Amazon Bedrock Knowledge Bases.
 It features a complete backend infrastructure defined in AWS CDK and a simple React frontend.